Ramification theory for varieties over a local field: Invariants of wild ramification

 {\it Proof.} Since $X^{\sigma}_{\log}= X^{\sigma^i}_{\log}$, the assertion follows from Lemma \ref{lmsig}.2.

 For isolated singular points, we have the following formula similarly as \cite[Lemma 3.4.14]{KSA}.

 \begin{pr} 0 Let $X$ be a regular flat separated scheme of finite type over $S$ and $\sigma$ be an automorphism of $X$ over $S$.
+Assume that there exists a dense open subscheme of $X$ smooth over $S$.
 Let $x\in X$ be a closed point in the closed fiber and assume that the fixed part $X^{\sigma}$ is set-theoretically equal to the set $\{x\}$.

 Let $f\colon X'\to X$ be the blow-up at $x$ and $D$ be the exceptional divisor.
 Let $(X'\times_SX')^\sim$ denote the log product with respect to $D$ and $\widetilde \Gamma_\sigma \subset (X'\times_SX')^\sim$ be the proper transform of the graph $\Gamma_\sigma \subset X\times_SX$ of $\sigma$.
 Then, we have